Demo avatar

 Tool Performance

-We evaluate the tool performance measuring the execution time for different tasks
+We evaluate the tool performance by measuring the execution time for different tasks

 Boy